Treatments are available to help facial paralysis patients dealing with lagophthalmos, i.e. incomplete eye closure. These treatments include:

 Platinum eyelid chains are constructed from multiple small platinum pieces that are linked together and help enhance eyelid closure in facial paralysis patients.
 They offer greater flexibility in comparison to gold eyelid weights.
 Platinum eyelid chains tend to be less visible than gold eyelid weights, too.

 Like gold eyelid weights, platinum eyelid chains come in different sizes and weights.
 Before a platinum eyelid chain procedure, sample chains are temporarily affixed to the outside of a facial paralysis patient’s eyelid until the right weight for restoring eyelid closure is found.
 A platinum eyelid chain next is implanted into a facial paralysis patient’s upper eyelid via a small incision in the eyelid crease.
-Then, the chain is attached to the upper eyelid muscle with sutures and uses gravity to enable a facial paralysis patient to close his or her eye.
+Then, the chain is attached to the upper eyelid muscle with sutures and uses gravity to enable a facial paralysis patient to close their eye.

 4. Tarsorrhaphy

 Tarsorrhaphy is a surgical procedure that involves sewing the upper and lower eyelids together.
 It is sometimes used to treat corneal lesions.
-Also, tarsorrhaphy may be performed to safeguard the cornea against exposure due to insufficient eyelid coverage caused by Grave’s disease or Bell’s palsy.
+Also, tarsorrhaphy may be performed to safeguard the cornea against exposure due to insufficient eyelid coverage caused by Graves’ disease or Bell’s palsy.

 5. Self-Treatment Options